scheinerman/Matroids.jl/docs/src/multigraphs.md

  (4, 5)
 ```

-## Why Create `EasyMultigraphs`?
+## Why Create the `EasyMultiGraph` Type?

 The Julia [Graphs](https://juliagraphs.org/Graphs.jl/stable/) module does not allow multiple edges.

 The [Multigraphs](https://github.com/QuantumBFS/Multigraphs.jl) module has
 some [issues](https://github.com/QuantumBFS/Multigraphs.jl/issues) that render it
 unsuitable for our purposes at this time.
 If that changes, we may release a new version of
-`Matroids` in which we replace `EasyMultiGraphs` with a different implementation that is more performant and featureful.
+`Matroids` in which we replace `EasyMultiGraph` with a different implementation that is more performant and featureful.